abdissa2pabgr/ETS0011-15/README.md

-append() Method
+add()
-The append() method adds an element to the end of the list.
-It modifies the original list in place.
+Purpose: Adds a single element to a set.
+If the element already exists, it has no effect.

-copy() Method
+clear()
-The copy() method creates a shallow copy of the list.
-This means the new list contains the same elements but is a separate object from the original list.
+Purpose: Removes all elements from the set, making it empty.

-clear() Method
+copy()
-The clear() method removes all elements from the list, making it empty.
+Purpose: Returns a shallow copy of the set.